aozaki-kuro/aozaki-hugo-blog/README.md

-## Aozaki-Kuro.com
+## aozaki.cc

-Source files of Aozaki-Kuro.com.
+Source files of aozaki.cc.

 The personal blog of Aozaki Kuro.